-One dark night in Deepest Darkest Doornfontein in the New Doornfontein Hotel pub we were playing darts.
+One dark night in Deepest Darkest Doornfontein we were playing darts.
+In the New Doornfontein Hotel pub.

 Actually to be more exact, we were engaged in a very important international darts championship tournament, and we were in the final.
 We had made it through to the final by skill and courage.
 And imbibing.
 See, it was The Official Inebriated World Darts Championships of The World.
 Our opponents were the Sicilian Mafia who had materialised out of nowhere, tapped one of us on the shoulder and announced darkly in a sinister growl: “We play you next”.
 That’s how they got into the final.
 We didn’t dare to do anything but nod nervously.

 We were not fooled when during the important ceremony of ‘diddle for middle’ they missed the bull’s eye by about three metres and we hit bull to go off first.
 We knew they were simply lulling us into a false sense of security and had in fact wanted us to go first as part of a dastardly plot.
 This plan was executed faultlessly as we continued to whip they asses and beat them by a mile in all three rounds.
 Something was afoot.
 We got even more nervous when they appeared to accept their defeat in good spirit and retired to a corner of the bar conversing – sinisterly for Sicilians – in Portuguese and Joburg English.